Hiteshx13/WeatherLogger/README.md

  -Retrofit with repository pattern used for API call

- -MVVM pattern followed for appstructure.
+ -MVVM pattern followed for app structure.

  -Widget created day and night mode. for test purpose, database field count is used to switch widged mode.